 Your connection speed may also be affected by your computer's capacity and whether it has been infected with malware.

 If you use hardware such as laptops, handheld devices or smartphones in your business, you may require wireless (Wi-Fi) services.
 If these services are available in your area, make sure that connecting to a wireless network does not interfere with the security of your business.

-Your wireless requirements depend on the types of transmissions you make and their frequency.
-If you want to connect several computers to the Internet or have access from anywhere at any time, your requirements will be greater than if you are only online a few hours per week.
+Your wireless requirements depend on the types and frequencies of the transmissions you make.
+If you want to connect several computers to the Internet, or have access from anywhere at any time, your requirements will be greater than if you are only online a few hours per week.
 You may find you do not need wireless at all if your Internet use is low.

 Software for value-added services